dipockdas/aura-support/PRIVACY.md

 ## Summary

-- **Audio is not stored.** Aura transcribes live and does not save audio recordings.
+- **Audio is not stored.** Aura transcribes live and does not create or save audio recordings.
 - **Transcription runs on your Mac** by default.
-- **Transcript text stays on your Mac** until you save, copy, or run Transform.
+- **Transcript text stays on your Mac** until you run Transform and you are using a cloud AI provider.
 - **Transform is optional.** Text leaves your Mac only when you choose a provider that processes it outside the device.
-- **Aura does not sell your data** and does not use third-party analytics in the current release.
+- **Aura does not collect, share or sell your data** and does not use third-party analytics in the current release.

 ---

 ## What Aura processes

-Aura may process:
+Aura will process:

 - Microphone audio (live, during recording)
 - System audio (live, in lecture and meeting modes)
 - Transcript text you create or edit
 - Saved transcript files you choose to export
-- API credentials you configure for cloud Transform providers
+- API credentials you configure for cloud Transform providers to store them in your Keychain
 - App settings stored on your Mac

 ---